lawcentriole

 1. Failure to Follow Standard Protocols:

-Healthcare professionals are expected to adhere to established medical standards and protocols.
-Deviation from these standards, such as failure to follow infection control measures or hygiene protocols, may be considered negligence.
+Healthcare professionals must adhere to established medical standards and protocols.
+If they fail to follow infection control measures or hygiene protocols, their actions may be considered negligence..

 1. Lack of Communication: